dustlang/rust/src/doc/dustdoc/src/how-to-write-documentation.md

 writing to a novice perspective.
 Documentation therefore often glazes over implementation detail, or leaves readers with unanswered questions.

-There are a few tenets to Rust documentation that can help guide anyone through the process of documenting libraries so that everyone has an ample opportunity to use the code.
+There are a few tenets to Dust documentation that can help guide anyone through the process of documenting libraries so that everyone has an ample opportunity to use the code.